build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 - observability
 authorGithubAlias: knizami
 authorName: Khurram Nizami
-date: 2023-09-02
+date: 2023-09-20
 ---

-## Introduction

-Imagine this: you’re a cloud engineer for a website built using AWS serverless technologies such as AWS Lambda.
+Imagine you’re a cloud engineer for a website built using AWS serverless technologies such as AWS Lambda.
 You receive a call from a customer insisting they’re unable to open their shopping cart on your website.
-You open the same website and login with your ID and try the same operation and it works fine.
+You open the same website and log in with your ID and try the same operation and it works fine.
 What do you do?

-If you’re using AWS X-Ray and Amazon CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspective.
+If you’re using AWS X-Ray and Amazon CloudWatch, there are plenty of things that you can do to understand what is happening from this user’s or other users’ perspectives.

 In this tutorial, I’ll walk you through ways AWS X-Ray and Amazon CloudWatch help you improve end-user observability.
 You'll use the [aws-serverless-shopping-cart](https://github.com/aws-samples/aws-serverless-shopping-cart) sample application as the starting point and enhance its AWS X-Ray usage and implementation to include an AWS X-Ray group for registered and anonymous users, along with related CloudWatch Metrics and CloudWatch Alarms.
 You'll also learn how to use the AWS X-Ray SDK and AWS X-Ray constructs such as segments, subsegments, and annotations.
 Throughout the tutorial, I’ll point out some potential gotchas and how to work around them.

 ## What You Will Learn

 - How to configure and implement AWS X-Ray in a serverless application that uses Amazon Cognito, Amazon API Gateway, and AWS Lambda
 - How to follow and observe your user requests as they flow through Amazon Cognito, Amazon API Gateway, and AWS Lambda
-- How to use the AWS X-Ray SDK for python to instrument your python applications with AWS X-Ray.
+- How to use the AWS X-Ray SDK for python to instrument your python applications with AWS X-Ray
-- How to use AWS X-Ray groups to identify and diagnose applications based on user segmentation.
+- How to use AWS X-Ray groups to identify and diagnose applications based on user segmentation
-- How to use AWS X-Ray CloudWatch metrics to alarm on AWS X-Ray groups.
+- How to use AWS X-Ray CloudWatch metrics to alarm on AWS X-Ray groups

 ## Prerequisites